topunix/django-db-purge/README.md

 - **Safe**: Built-in safeguards to prevent accidental data loss, ensuring that only the intended records are purged.

 ### How to Use:
+1. Install django-db-purge by running:
 ```bash
 pip install django-db-purge
 ```
+2. Include 'dbpurge' in your INSTALLED_APPS settings.
+3. Locate the `db_purge.py` file in the `management/commands` directory of the Django dbpurge app.

-Include dbpurge in your INSTALLED_APPS.
-Then, users need to provide their own values based on their application's requirements.
+4. Add your own values to the retention policies dictionary in the `db_purge.py` file, based on your application's requirements.
 Below is a guide on how to set up the retention policies:

 ### 1. `app_name`